techniq/layerchart/.changeset/cold-penguins-jump.md

 'layerchart': minor
 ---

-feat: Support `renderContext` prop to switch between Svg (default) and Canvas for all simplified charts (AreaChart, BarChart, LineChart, PieChart, and ScatterChart)
+feat: Update all simplified charts to support `renderContext` prop to switch between Svg (default) and Canvas (AreaChart, BarChart, LineChart, PieChart, and ScatterChart)